-Books are provided for classroom use for all career majors except Practical Nursing and Radiologic Technology (See 2017-2018 Finical Aid Policy book 6.4-1).
+Books are provided for classroom use for all career majors except Practical Nursing, Radiologic Technology and Health Informatics (See 2023-2024 Financial Aid Policy book 6.4-1).
 If student wishes to purchase books and not use classroom books provided, a complete list of books with ISBN#'s, tuition costs and supplies is available on Meridian Technology Center's website.
-As shown in Section XII above "Gainful Employment" AND SEE "Costs".